pravatbhusal/longhorn-dining/README.md

-# UT Dining App
+# Longhorn Dining
-A UT dining web app that simplifies the filtering of food items.
+A web-app for UT Austin students that simplifies the filtering of food items.

 This application web-scrapes the UT Nutrition webpage and displays the information on the website with filters.
-- The URL that the web app scrapes from is [here](http://hf-foodapp.austin.utexas.edu/)
+The menu URL that the web-app scrapes from is [this](http://hf-foodapp.austin.utexas.edu/).

 ### Server
 To setup the server, go to ```config/server.json``` and configure the server properties.